Deadline for applications extended to Sept. 4th

 She was previously the books editor at O, the Oprah magazine, where she started Oprah’s Book Club 2.0.
 Before that, she was editor-in-chief of Publishers Weekly, where she reinvigorated the print magazine and upgraded the digital version.
 She is the author of So Many Books, So Little Time.

 Timeline for Our Book Publishing Workshop

-The second workshop will be Sunday, Jan.
-24th at 2 pm ET, 1 CT, 12 noon MT, 11 am PT.
-In this session, students will have the chance to talk to Sara specifically about their idea and receive feedback.
+The second workshop will be Sunday, Oct.
+2nd at 2 pm ET, 1 CT, 12 noon MT, 11 am PT.
+In this session, students will each have 10 minutes to pitch their idea to Sara individually and receive feedback.
 This session will last two to two-and-a-half hours.